litprog/litprog/lit_v3/11_overview.md

 [href_naur_patb]: https://pages.cs.wisc.edu/~remzi/Naur.pdf

 I don't know if Naur is correct in his pessimism about documentation.
 He may well be.
 To the extent that such artifacts *can* be created however, to the extent that theories *can* be captured effectively, the Literate Programming paradigm is worth a shot.
 The goal of LitProg is to reduce, as much as possible, the friction to create artifacts that represent the full program, including its theories, not just its code.
 The goal is to help new programmers to gain full ownership of the programs they inherit, be it as users or as maintainers.
-The goal is to reduce the effort to communicate the essence of a program, so that later programmers can understand it just as well as the original authors.
+The goal is to reduce the effort to communicate the essence of a program, so that later programmers can understand it just as well as the original authors[^fnote_green_vs_brown].

+[^fnote_green_vs_brown]:
+    Incidentally, a [recent blog article][href_green_vs_brown] made the distinction between programming languages that are "green" vs "brown".
+This may have less to do with the languages themselves as much as the fact that a new programming language also implies green field development, whereas an old language may imply an existing codebase.

+    To write new code is more easy than to modify unfamiliar existing code.
+This leads to a positive association with the new "green" programming language compared to the old "brown" programming language, even though this may have nothing to do with the merrits of the languages themselves.

+    It will be interesting to see programmers have the same dread of working with a project that uses LitProg, or if such projects will have a more enduring perception as "green".

+[href_green_vs_brown]: https://earthly.dev/blog/brown-green-language/

 ## Narratives of Programs